Cambridge line: 1996–present: Privatisation

 On 7 December 1996, it was announced that Prism Rail had won the West Anglia Great Northern franchise, which allowed them to operate the services on the line until 2004.
-The Great Northern section of the franchise was extended until 2006, with West Anglia Great Northern rebranding to WAGN to reflect their loss of the West Anglia portion.
+The Great Northern section of the franchise was extended until 2006.

 On 13 December 2005, the Department for Transport awarded the new franchise to FirstGroup, with the services operated by Thameslink and West Anglia Great Northern transferring to First Capital Connect on 1 April 2006.
 In December 2011, the DfT announced that all services operated by First Capital Connect would be included within the new Thameslink, Southern and Great Northern franchise.
 Their franchise was extended twice, ending on 13 September 2014.

 The Hitchin Flyover as viewed by a Down Cambridge Flyover train using it.

 The Hitchin Flyover to the north of the existing junction was opened in 2013 to grade-separate the northbound Down Cambridge Flyover track, preventing conflicting movements with southbound services on the ECML.
 However, the alleviation of this bottleneck has done little to increase service frequency due to the continued bottleneck of the Digswell Viaduct between Welwyn Garden City and Welwyn North.

-In 2014, the newly-created Thameslink, Southern and Great Northern franchise was awarded to Govia Thameslink Railway, with the handover of services occurring on 14 September.
+In 2014, the newly created Thameslink, Southern and Great Northern franchise was awarded to Govia Thameslink Railway, with the handover of services occurring on 14 September.
 Their franchise agreement included connecting Cambridge to the Thameslink route via the Canal Tunnels; these services started on May 20, 2018.
 On 30 June 2015, the Barrington Freight branch was reopened, the track having been re-laid and re-ballasted.
 The branch connects to the line by a junction west of Foxton railway station.
+During the 2025 Christmas holiday season, the railways around Cambridge were closed for 11 days to allow for the signalling system to be upgraded.
+The former signalling was built in the 1960s or 1970s.